-As with Metis HR Ltd, in some cases settlement agreements will be the outcome of a workplace mediation first and the extension of ‘without prejudice’ protection has raised awareness of settlement agreements.
+In some cases, settlement agreements will be the outcome of a workplace mediation first.
+The extension of ‘without prejudice’ protection has raised awareness of settlement agreements.

-A recent testimonial from a manufacturing firm who used our Mediation services to reach a settle agreement with a ‘difficult’ employee is as follows: ‘’It seems that a disciplinary route isn’t always the best option.
+A client of Metis HR Ltd had this to say. ‘’It seems that a disciplinary route isn’t always the best option.
 We felt that in our situation mediation helped us to come to an agreement with an unhappy, disruptive employee with no risk of any come backs once the agreement had been signed.
 The fees were reasonable and the service as always was very good.
-If we had chosen to follow a disciplinary route it most likely would have been more costly with no guarantee that it would end there.’’
+If we had chosen to follow a disciplinary route it most likely would have been more costly, with no guarantee that it would end there.’’

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.